Thank you for your interest in Outdoorsy!

 Outdoorsy reserves the right, at our sole discretion, to modify the Services or to modify the Agreement, including these Terms, at any time.
 If we modify these Terms, we will post the modification on the Services.
 We will also update the “Last revised” date at the top of these Terms.
 If you continue to access or use the Services after we have posted a modification or have provided you with notice of a modification, or you have otherwise indicated assent to the modified terms, you are indicating that you agree to be bound by the modified terms.
 If the modified terms are not acceptable to you, your sole recourse is to stop using and accessing the Services and close your Outdoorsy Account within 30 days.
 If you choose to close your Outdoorsy Account, the previous effective version of these Terms will apply to you, unless you use the Services during the intervening 30-day period, in which case the new version of these Terms will apply to you.

-THE SERVICES CONNECT VEHICLE OWNERS AND VEHICLE RENTERS THROUGH LISTINGS ON THE SERVICES PLATFORM(S).
-YOU UNDERSTAND AND AGREE THAT OUTDOORSY IS NOT A PARTY TO ANY AGREEMENT(S) ENTERED INTO BETWEEN OWNERS AND RENTERS, NOR IS OUTDOORSY A VEHICLE BROKER, AGENT, OR INSURER.
-OUTDOORSY HAS NO ACTUAL CONTROL OVER THE CONDUCT OF OWNERS, RENTERS, OR OTHER USERS OF THE SERVICES, AND DISCLAIMS ALL LIABILITY IN THIS REGARD.
+THE SERVICES CONNECT HOSTS AND GUESTS THROUGH LISTINGS ON THE SERVICES’ PLATFORM(S).
+OUTDOORSY DOES NOT OWN, CONTROL, OFFER, OR MANAGE ANY LISTING OR HOST SERVICE.
+YOU UNDERSTAND AND AGREE THAT OUTDOORSY IS NOT A PARTY TO ANY AGREEMENT(S) OR BOOKINGS ENTERED INTO BETWEEN HOSTS AND GUESTS, NOR IS OUTDOORSY A VEHICLE BROKER, AGENT, REAL ESTATE BROKER, TRAVEL AGENCY, OR INSURER.
+OUTDOORSY HAS NO ACTUAL CONTROL OVER THE CONDUCT OF HOSTS, GUESTS, OR OTHER USERS OF THE SERVICES, AND DISCLAIMS ALL LIABILITY IN THIS REGARD.

-THE SERVICES ARE INTENDED TO BE USED SOLELY TO FACILITATE VEHICLE RENTAL BOOKINGS.
-OUTDOORSY CANNOT AND DOES NOT CONTROL THE CONTENT CONTAINED IN ANY LISTING AND THE CONDITION, LEGALITY, OR SUITABILITY OF ANY LISTED VEHICLE.
-OUTDOORSY IS NOT RESPONSIBLE FOR AND DISCLAIMS ANY AND ALL LIABILITY RELATED TO ANY AND ALL USER CONTENT, LISTINGS, AND VEHICLES.
-ACCORDINGLY, ANY BOOKINGS WILL BE MADE AT THE RENTER’S AND OWNER’S OWN RISK.
+THE SERVICES ARE INTENDED TO BE USED SOLELY TO FACILITATE RENTAL BOOKINGS.
+OUTDOORSY CANNOT AND DOES NOT CONTROL THE CONTENT CONTAINED IN ANY LISTING AND THE CONDITION, LEGALITY, OR SUITABILITY OF ANY LISTED VEHICLE OR STAY OR ADD-ON.
+OUTDOORSY IS NOT RESPONSIBLE FOR AND DISCLAIMS ANY AND ALL LIABILITY RELATED TO ANY AND ALL USER CONTENT, LISTING, VEHICLE, STAY, AND ADD-ON.
+ACCORDINGLY, ANY BOOKINGS WILL BE MADE AT THE GUEST’S AND HOST’S OWN RISK.

 No user of the Services or visitor to the Outdoorsy content may use manual or automated software, devices, scripts, robots, other means or processes to access, “scrape,” “crawl” or “spider” any web pages or other services contained in the Services or content.